MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/support.md

 ms.localizationpriority: medium
 ---

-# Windows App SDK and suppported Windows releases
+# Windows App SDK and supported Windows releases

 This topic identifies the versions of the [Windows client](/windows/) and [Windows Server](/windows-server/) operating systems (OS) supported by the [Windows App SDK](index.md), along with the various servicing categories, channels, and SKUs for each OS.